-- Loss of synergies and joint purchasing power and increased costs-As a current part of Dover, Wellsite takes advantage of Dover's size and purchasing power in procuring certain goods and services.
+- Loss of synergies and increased costs-Wellsite estimates that its annual post-separation corporate overhead costs and public company expenses will be approximately \$35 million, which is approximately \$16 million higher than the expenses allocated from Dover in the combined financial statements for the year ended December 31, 2016.
+This increase is due to estimated incremental costs required to operate as a stand-alone public company and anticipated dissynergies due to operational separation and loss of scale.
+For example, as a current part of Dover, Wellsite takes advantage of Dover's size and consolidated purchasing power in procuring certain goods and services (including professional services).
 After the separation, as a separate, independent entity, Wellsite may be unable to obtain these goods, services and technologies at prices or on terms as favorable as those Dover obtained prior to the separation.
-Wellsite may also incur costs for certain functions previously performed by Dover, such as accounting, tax, legal, human resources and other general and administrative functions, that are higher than the amounts reflected in Wellsite's historical financial statements, which could cause Wellsite's profitability to decrease. - Disruptions to the business as a result of the separation-The actions required to separate Dover's and Wellsite's respective businesses could disrupt Wellsite's operations. - Increased significance of certain costs and liabilities-Certain costs and liabilities that were otherwise less significant to Dover as a whole will be more significant for Wellsite as a stand-alone company. - One-time costs of the separation-Wellsite will incur costs in connection with the transition to being a stand-alone public company that may include accounting, tax, legal and other professional services costs, recruiting and relocation costs associated with hiring key senior management personnel new to Wellsite, and costs to separate information systems. - Inability to realize anticipated benefits of the separation-Wellsite may not achieve the anticipated benefits of the separation for a variety of reasons, including, among others: (a) the separation will require significant amounts of management's time and effort, which may divert management's attention from operating and growing Wellsite's business; (b) following the separation, Wellsite may be more susceptible to market fluctuations and other events particular to one or more of Wellsite's products than if it were still a part of Dover; and (c) following the separation, Wellsite's business will be less diversified than Dover's business prior to the separation.
+Wellsite may also incur costs for certain functions previously performed by or shared with Dover, such as accounting, tax, finance, legal, human resources, information technology, back-office services, other general and administrative functions and regional management, that are higher than the amounts reflected in Wellsite's historical financial statements, which could cause Wellsite's profitability to decrease.
+The impact of certain costs and dissynergies of operational separation are difficult to quantify, and Wellsite's estimate of annual post-separation corporate overhead costs and public company expenses involves significant risks, judgments, uncertainties and assumptions that could cause actual results to differ materially from management's estimates.
+See "Cautionary Statement Concerning Forward-Looking Statements." - Disruptions to the business as a result of the separation-The actions required to separate Dover's and Wellsite's respective businesses could disrupt Wellsite's operations.
+For example, the energy and focus required to complete the separation could require substantial time and attention from Wellsite's management team, thereby distracting management's attention from the management and operations of Wellsite's business. - Inability to realize anticipated benefits of the separation-Wellsite may not achieve the anticipated benefits of the separation for a variety of reasons, including, among others: (a) the separation will require significant amounts of management's time and effort, which may divert management's attention from operating and growing Wellsite's business; (b) following the separation, Wellsite may be more susceptible to market fluctuations and other events particular to one or more of Wellsite's products than if it were still a part of Dover; and (c) following the separation, Wellsite's business will be less diversified than Dover's business prior to the separation.